kevin2huang/BIXI-Case-Study/README.md

 Name: Temperature, Length: 411, dtype: int64
 ```

 This graph shows that most rides took place when the temperature was above 0 degrees and lower than 30 degrees Celcius.
-This makes sense because riding a bike when it's freezing cold or extremely hot is not comfortable.
-The linear trend line returned a p-value of 0.0001 and a R-squared of 0.319993 which is a good indication that there is a correlation between the weather and BIXI demand.<br>
+This makes sense because riding a bike when it's freezing cold or extremely hot is not comfortable.<br>

 <img src="/images/Stations_distribution.png" title="Distribution of BIXI stations" width="500" height="auto"/><br>
 ```python